engels74/qflood/README.md

 This means that whenever the official flood repository receives a push commit, this docker image should automatically be updated.
 All thanks to hotio's brilliant setup.

+The included [qBittorrent](https://github.com/userdocs/qbittorrent-nox-static) uses libtorrent v2.x.

 ## Why only "nightly"?

 This docker image was created because, for whatever reason, jesec never seems to push an official release.
-And recent qBittorrent releases has [broken](https://github.com/jesec/flood/issues/629) hotio's old qflood image, which led him to deprecate the Docker image entirely.
+And recent qBittorrent releases has [broken](https://github.com/jesec/flood/issues/629) hotio's old qflood image, which led him to [deprecate](https://discord.com/channels/610068305893523457/644100056244551680/1142642095950143598) the Docker image entirely.

 This fixes it, while also keeping the image updated.
 If a release of flood happens in the future, I might create an official `release` image as well.
 But for now, only the `nightly` image will be available.